What does it take to write a good story? Perhaps, you could start with these five essential elements of storytelling.

 A setting that is vividly described makes the reader feel like they belong to that time and place, drawing them further into the narrative.

 Aside from the time and place, setting also includes mood and atmosphere.
 Examples of moods and atmospheres include bleak, serene, chaotic, bustling and eerie.

-The mood and atmosphere can set the tone for the story and can also impact the characters’ actions and behaviours.
-Sometimes the mood and atmosphere reflects the mood of the characters.
+The mood and atmosphere can set the tone for the story and can also impact the characters' actions and behaviours.
+Sometimes the mood and atmosphere reflect the mood of the characters.
 In Literature, this is sometimes referred to as pathetic fallacy.
 A simple example of this would be how there would be a heavy downpour while a character is feeling downcast.